mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 Instance Templates
 ==================

-This goes a little bit beyond "reskinning" Haskell, however is fairly equivalent to introducing TH functions of the variety that are already pretty
+This goes a little bit beyond "re-skinning" Haskell, however is fairly equivalent to introducing TH functions of the variety that are already pretty
 popular: deriving class instances.

+The purpose of these declarations is to provide a mechanism for expressing how a set of interfaces can be expressed in terms of some other interface.
+This allows us to restructure class hierarchies without breaking client code, and reduce code duplication found in boilerplate instances.

 ```haskell
 deriving class PreOrder a where